codeparl/Contact-manager/README.md

 ## About this code

-This code example demonstrates how use an embedded database using apache derby.
+This code example demonstrates how to use an embedded database using apache derby.
 This program uses Swing framework for its GUI.